liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-2-overview.md

 in any given request on any given view of the portlet.
 This means on a given request be it an action, event, header, render, or resource request a value might change.
 Because these parameters are view independent and can change at any time, the bridge treats them much like it does events.
-They are values that get pushed directly into the data model prior to running the Faces lifecyle to ensure the updated values are updated in the view.
+They are values that get pushed directly into the data model prior to running the Faces lifecycle to ensure the updated values are updated in the view.
 But whereas an event has an arbitrary payload, a public render parameter can only be a string.
 This simplicity afford the bridge an opportunity to directly participate in the pushing of the value into the data model.
 The bridge reads configuration data in the `face-config.xml` to determine the mapping between any public render parameter name and the corresponding Faces EL that